 3. From Up on the Poppy Hill (2011)

 This is beautiful tale of young love.
-In the midst of the 1964 Summer Olympics a wave of out new the old and with the new has swept across the nation.
+In the midst of the 1964 Summer Olympics a wave of out the old and in with the new has swept across the nation.
 Umi Matsuzaki a young girl shouldered with the responsibilities of the household and family.
 Shun Kazama a young man and member of the journalism club with a strong sense of justice and pride.
 Umi and Shun try to preserve their culture and history of an old clubhouse.
 They fight to keep the history in era of change.
 How will the two young fates intertwine?
 This was a very light-hearted and heartwarming movie.
 Studio Ghibli has given us another fantastic anime movie with its impressive scenery, catchy music, engaging story, and personable characters.

 2. Ride Your Wave (2019)